 The amount of compensation granted for housing disrepair claims is determined on a case-by-case basis.
 The compensation is calculated using a variety of criteria, including:

 If your property is completely uninhabitable, such as no kitchen, heating system or washing facilities, you may be compensated entirely for the cost of your rent throughout the duration that the problem has persisted.
 In most situations, you can anticipate to receive between 25% and 50 percent of your monthly rent in compensation.

 If you rent your home and it is in disrepair, you can seek compensation for any inconvenience, discomfort, and suffering that you have endured.
 If you are tenant living in a rented property, your landlord is required by housing law to ensure:

 The following are some of the most typical problems associated with housing disrepair:

 Housing disrepair is when a rented property requires substantial repairs so that it is safe and suitable to live in, it is your landlord’s responsibility to ensure a reasonable living standard is met.

 You may be eligible for housing disrepair claims compensation if you rent your property and it is in poor condition.

 Housing disrepair usually consists of the following issues:

-All tenants have the right to a safe home.
-If your landlord fails to make repairs that they are responsible for you could be eligible to file a legal aid compensation claim for damage, personal property, personal injury, financial loss or nuisance.
-We will need to see a copy of the tenancy agreement including the tenancy conditions upon instruction this is standard for all law firms.
+Yes, every tenant has the right to a safe home.
+If your landlord fails to make necessary repairs, you may be eligible for a legal aid compensation claim for property damage, personal injury, financial loss, or annoyance if you cannot live in your residence as a result of their negligence.
+Our housing team will need to see a copy of the tenancy agreement with the terms included on request.

 Yes.
-Mould can cause many issues including damage to your belongings as well serious health issues that you can seek restitution for.
-If the mould in your rental property has occurred because of a repair issue then you can make a claim for disrepair.
-Our housing disrepair lawyers can help you to take legal action to get the compensation that you deserve.
+Mould may cause a variety of problems, including harm to your possessions and major health issues that you can seek compensation for.
+If the mould in your rental home was caused by a repair problem, you can make a claim for disrepair.
+Our housing disrepair lawyers can assist you in taking legal action to receive the money you are owed.